bxparks/rpn83p/README.md

   accessible flash, hardware clock)
 - TI-Nspire with TI-84 Plus Keypad (32-bit ARM processor emulating a Z80, 24
   kB accessible RAM, 1.5 MB accessible flash, hardware clock)
+    - **Note**: When uploading the `rpn83p.8xk` file from the PC to the Nspire, you need to select "TI-84 Plus" as the calculator model on the PC instead of "TI-Nspire".
+That's because the Nspire is emulating a TI-84+ and the PC cannot tell the difference.

 The app configures itself to run at 15 MHz on supported hardware, while remaining at 6 MHz on the TI-83+.